kusal1rana/walmart-sales-analysis/README.md

 # walmart-sales-analysis

-create database shikhar;
+create database walmart;

-use shikhar;
+use walmart;

 ## creating duplicate free temporary order table using cte function
 with cto as (select distinct * from dbo.[order1])